A new job. A new opportunity. Make an impact.

 Each year, in every corner of the county, more than 190,000 local children, families and seniors receive help from the United Way of Berks County, thanks to your support.

-Please note: The numbers represent residents served in each school district in 2022.
-These totals are reported to United Way of Berks County by our agency/community partners and reflect our total investment in 2022 funded programs, initiatives and grants.
+Please note: The numbers represent residents served in each school district in 2025.
+These totals are reported to United Way of Berks County by our agency/community partners and reflect our total investment in 2025 funded programs, initiatives and grants.
 It is possible that one person using multiple services may be reported as a beneficiary more than once.
-91,635 individuals received additional services without specific geographic identification.
+1,406 individuals were reported as transient/homeless and are not represented on the map.